 Damn You, Muscle Memory: Thanks to different controller design, the port for XBLA and PSN changes the action button to the B and circle buttons respectively, screwing with whoever is used to a Gamecube controller layout... until you realize that X or square have the same exact function yet aren't showcased as THE button.

 Darker and Edgier: SA1 was darker than the game series up to that point, and SA2 managed to be even darker.
 There's more than one character in the game who swears revenge on all humanity, and their motives are revealed in some cutscenes.
-Furthermore, Dr. Eggman, who you can play as in this game, is willing to use a "weapon of mass destruction" (yes, it is actually described as that in the game) as a means of trying to intimidate people into surrendering to his empire, by threatening to fire it at inhabited parts of Earth.
+Furthermore, Dr. Eggman, who you can play as in this game, is willing to use a "weapon of mass destruction" (yes, it is actually described as that in the game) as a means of trying to intimidate people into surrendering to his empire, by threatening to fire it at inhabited parts of Earth, and unlike the rest of the franchise he's played mostly a serious character with very few humorous moments1.
 He demonstrates its power by firing it at the moon, and it happens to take quite a chunk out of the moon for that matter... add to that, of course, the government conspiracy sideplot, that involves them assassinating numerous innocent people on-board the ARK (with Maria even dying onscreen).
 Outside maybe the Archie comics, this was perhaps the grimmest depiction of Sonic yet at this point in time.

 Though the overall tone of some futuretitles was a bit darker, NOTHING in the rest of the series comes close to the last act of this game.
 Gerald's diary/execution speech rivals the most depressing and terrifying messages left behind in any Survival Horror.
 It helps that both voice actors for Gerald were incredibly good at getting his gut-wrenching despair and hatred for humanity across.